CentreForDigitalHumanities/vulcan-parseport/README.md

 ### Running the server in a Docker container

-Running the server in a stand-alone container is much easier.
-Simply run the following commands in the root directory of the project:
+To run the server in a stand-alone container, run the following commands in the root directory of the project:

 ```bash
 docker build -t vulcan-parseport .
 docker run -d -p 5000:5000 --name vulcan-parseport vulcan-parseport
 ```

 This will build the Docker image and run a container with the image.
 The server will be available at `http://localhost:5000`.
-You can add `-v ./app:/app:rw` to the `docker run` command to mount the `app` directory to the container, allowing you to make changes to the code and reload the server on changes.
+You can add `-v ./app:/app:rw` to the `docker run` command to mount the `app` directory to the container, which enables auto-reload whenever the code in `app` is changed.

 ### Running the server as part of the ParsePort container network